Is CFO Higher Than CEO: Complete Hierarchy Guide and Role Breakdown

 In private equity or venture capital backed companies, the CFO often has enhanced influence due to investor board seats and reporting requirements.
 PE and VC firms typically require detailed financial reporting directly from the CFO, creating a practical dual-reporting relationship.

 The CFO still reports to the CEO operationally, but investors expect direct access to financial information without it being filtered through the CEO.
+In addition to this reporting role, the CFO plays a key part in obtaining funding for new projects or company initiatives and manages financial due diligence for mergers and acquisitions, including assessing earnings quality.
 This dynamic can create tension if the CEO and CFO aren’t aligned, which is why PE firms often bring in their own CFO candidates during acquisitions.
 Despite this enhanced investor access, the CEO remains the CFO’s direct supervisor and maintains authority over financial strategy and resource allocation decisions.

 CEO Versus CFO Core Responsibilities